-Hotel Arena shows how a relatively modest renovation can have a major impact on both a building and its surroundings.
-The impetus for the extension came with the proposal by the municipality of Amsterdam to renovate Oosterpark and double its size.
-To achieve this, private grounds around the edges of the park, including that belonging to Hotel Arena, were opened up.
-Team V seized on the opportunity to “turn the hotel around” and create a new front facing the park.
+Hotel Arena is a good example of how a relatively modest renovation can considerably impact both a building and its surroundings.
+When the municipality of Amsterdam announced their intention to develop Oosterpark and double its size, an opportunity arose to renovate the hotel to better connect with the surrounding environment.
+The grounds around the edges of the park were opened up, including those around Hotel Arena.
+It was at this point Team V seized the opportunity to “turn the hotel around” and create a new façade facing the park.

-BACK TO FRONT – Hotel Arena is housed in the former Saint Elisabeth Institution for ill women and orphaned girls.
-The front of the building, with the main entrance on the Mauritskade, contains social rental dwellings belonging to a housing association.
-The hotel was always accessed through a secondary entrance on the side street.
-This is now the service entrance beside the ramp to the new car park in the basement.
-The hotel entrance has been relocated to the side facing Oosterpark.
-A broad flight of steps leads from the park to a spacious and sunny outdoor terrace and to the new entrance on the left of the chapel.
-When the paneling inside of the chapel was removed, the stained-glass windows and original wall painting turned out to be largely intact.
-The monumental chapel has been restored to its former glory.
+Hotel Arena is housed in the former Saint Elisabeth Institution for disadvantaged women and orphaned girls, built in 1890.
+The original building’s front entrance on the Mauritskade is used to access social housing which was developed during the 1980’s.
+The hotel’s main entrance, previously located on a side street, became the service entrance during the renovation, now conveniently located beside a ramp to the new basement carpark.
+The hotel’s main entrance was relocated to face Oosterpark, and now features a broad flight of steps leading from the park to a spacious, sunny outdoor terrace and further to the new entrance to the left of the chapel.
+When the interior panelling of the chapel was removed, the stained-glass windows and original murals turned out to be largely intact, so the monumental chapel was fully restored to its former glory.

-ORIGINAL PLANS – The hotel has been extended with three new wings: one brick hotel wing and two transparent pavilions on either side of the chapel.
-The extension follows the original symmetrical floor plan by the architect Adrianus Bleijs.
-His design for the institution for girls was only partially built in 1890, with provisional façades in places where future extensions could be added.
-With its contemporary brickwork pattern, the new hotel wing aligns with the brick architecture of Bleijs.
-The two new pavilions, housing a restaurant and studios for meetings and events, also blend in harmoniously with Bleijs’s composition.
+The hotel now has three new wings: one brick accommodation wing and two transparent pavilions on either side of the chapel.
+The extension builds on the original symmetrical floor plan by the architect Adrianus Bleijs.
+His design for the girls’ institution was only partially built, with provisional façades positioned where future extensions could be added.
+The new accommodation wing features contemporary brickwork that aligns with Bleijs original architecture.
+The two new transparent pavilions, housing a restaurant and studios for meetings and events, also sit harmoniously alongside Bleijs’ design.
 The row of columns follows the original footprint, with sun lounges enclosing them.
-The natural stone and brick paving on the outdoor terrace extends indoors.
+The natural stone and brick paving on the outdoor terrace extends seamlessly into the foyer entrance.